srujanmajeti/Personal-Stock-Broker/README.md

 ### Dashboard

-I've built the frontend using Python Plotly Dash with Dash core and html components along with CSS styling.
+I've built the frontend using Python Dash with Dash core and html components along with CSS styling.
 Based on the list of tickers user provided and the threshold the user chose, an email alert will be triggered using Amazon SES after checking if the input set of tickers are valid.

 ### Contact Information